tomerfiliba/tomerfiliba.github.io/blog/_posts/2014-02-25-ConstructPlusPlus.md

 unpack(stream, s);
 {% endhighlight %}

-But notice how mechanical the ``_pack_self``/``_unpack_self`` methods are -- we really wish to auto-generate them somehow.
-We can use a preprocessor macro, but we can't run a for-loop in them.
-We can, however, use some witchcraft... remember tuples?
+But notice how mechanical the ``_pack_self``/``_unpack_self`` methods are -- we'd really wish to auto-generate them somehow.
+We can use a preprocessor macro, but how could we generate a line for each member?
+We don't have meta-for-loops after all... or do we?
+Enter tuples!

 {% highlight cpp %}
 #define PACKED(...) \